panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 5. Summary

-In JavaScript, a variable can be defined or not defined, as well as initialized and uninitialized.
+In JavaScript, a variable can be either defined or not defined, as well as initialized or uninitialized.

 `typeof myVar === 'undefined'` evaluates to `true` if `myVar` is not defined, but also defined and uninitialized.
+That's a quick way to determine if a variable is defined.

-To detect if a variable is exactly defined or not &mdash; wrap the variable in a `try { myVar }` block, then catch the possible reference error in a `catch(e) {  }` block.
+Another approach is to wrap the variable in a `try { myVar }` block, then catch the possible reference error in a `catch(e) {  }` block.
+If you've caught a `ReferenceError`, then the variable is not defined.

-Finally, if you'd like to check the existence of global variables, then invoke `window.hasOwnProperty('myVar')`.
-This approach fits determining if the browser supports a Web API.
+Finally, to check the existence of a global variable `myGlobalVar` invoke `window.hasOwnProperty('myGlobalVar')`.
+This approach is useful to check if the browser supports a Web API.

 *What is your preferred way to check if a variable is defined?*